PaulaDuduta/js-clock/README.md

 - View the optimal layout depending on their device's screen size.
 - To view the correct local timezone.
 - To set and clear the alarm.
-- To receive an notification when the alarm "rings".
+- To receive a notification when the alarm "rings".

 ### Screenshot